by Dan Stevenson

 Because of their lightweight material and design, tampons are extremely flammable.
 That’s why there are great as fire starting tinder.
 Even more interesting is that you can use a tampon as a makeshift water filter.

 There you have it.
 As a prepper, you must be smart in organizing your bug out bag.
 For you to pack the maximum number of essential items, you must come up with ingenious ways.
 The best way is to pack multipurpose items such as the ones we have discussed.
-You will be amazed by how much space you saved with after packing your BOB.
+You will be amazed by how much space you saved with after packing your BOB (if you’re not in quite as much of a space crunch, Gear Lobo has some great reviews and comparisons on other outdoor gear).

 Dan Stevenson is an experienced survivalist and chief editor of The Survival Corps.
 In addition to his primary job functions, Dan Stevenson has been recognized by the survival community for his extraordinary commitment.